History of Saint Francis Health System

 Laureate Psychiatric Clinic and Hospital

 In 1989, The William K. Warren Foundation established Laureate Psychiatric Clinic and Hospital, as well as Laureate Psychiatric Research Center.
-It offers a comprehensive range of psychiatric treatment.
-In addition to programs for children, adolescents and adults, it also offers successful specialty programs for patients with chemical dependency and mood disorders.
+In addition to programs for children, adolescents and adults, Laureate also offers successful specialty programs for patients with chemical dependency and mood disorders.
 Laureate's Eating Disorders Program is nationally recognized for its outstanding treatment of anorexia, bulimia and compulsive overeating.

 Saint Francis Hospital at Broken Arrow

-Saint Francis Hospital at Broken Arrow officially became part of the Saint Francis Health System in January 1998, yet, the history uniting these two hospitals began a decade earlier.
+Saint Francis Hospital at Broken Arrow officially became part of the Saint Francis Health System in January 1998; yet, the history uniting the two began a decade earlier.
 This union occurred when Saint Francis Hospital at Broken Arrow affiliated with Saint Francis Hospital on January 1, 1986.

 Saint Francis Heart Hospital

-In March, 2004, Saint Francis Health System and area cardiologists joined together as partners to open the Saint Francis Heart Hospital.
+In March 2004, the Saint Francis Health System and area cardiologists joined together as partners to open the Saint Francis Heart Hospital.

 The need for heart services is great in our area.
-In fact, Oklahoma's risk for heart disease is four percent above the national average according to the United Health Foundation report issued for 2003.
-Smoking high blood pressure, high cholesterol and lack of exercise are factors that contribute to the problem and place our state high on the unhealthy list.
+In fact, heart disease is the leading cause of death in Oklahoma according to a report issued by the American Heart Association in 2010.
+Smoking, high blood pressure, high cholesterol and lack of exercise are factors that contribute to the problem and place our state high on the unhealthy list.

 An Eye to the Future

-What began as one young man's dream, has grown through the years into a healthcare system comprised of approximately 7,000 employees.
-Saint Francis Hospital is now a 918-bed facility and is widely known as one of the top 100 hospitals in the nation.
+What began as one young man's dream, has grown through the years into a healthcare system comprised of approximately 8,500 employees.
+Saint Francis Hospital is now a 918-bed facility and is widely known as the region's healthcare leader.

 As its chief benefactors, W.K. and Natalie Overall Warren's contribution to Saint Francis marks the largest gift made to a hospital in the United States by a single family.